top of page

 Polish Market Platform Type Breakdown (Store Count & Market Share)

 As Poland’s e-commerce landscape matures, understanding the structure of its digital ecosystem has become increasingly important for both local entrepreneurs and international investors.
-In this section, we break down the Polish e-commerce ecosystem by platform type (Open Source vs Saas vs Custom-built), exploring how store count and market share are distributed across different models.
+In this section, we break down the Polish e-commerce ecosystem by platform type (Open Source vs SaaS vs Custom-built), exploring how store count and market share are distributed across different models.

 Platform Type